 Zynq UltraScale+ MPSoC Device Security

-In a Zynq® UltraScale+™ MPSoC device, the secure boot is accomplished by using the hardware root of trust boot mechanism, which also provides a way to encrypt all of the boot or configuration files.
+In an AMD Zynq™ UltraScale+™ MPSoC device, the secure boot is accomplished by using the hardware root of trust boot mechanism, which also provides a way to encrypt all of the boot or configuration files.
 This architecture provides the required confidentiality, integrity, and authentication to host the most secure of applications.

-On Versal® ACAPs, secure boot ensures the confidentiality, integrity, and authentication of the firmware and software loaded onto the device.
-The root of trust starts with the PMC ROM, which authentications and/or decrypts the PLM software.
+On AMD Versal™ adaptive SoCs, secure boot ensures the confidentiality, integrity, and authentication of the firmware and software loaded onto the device.
+The root of trust starts with the PMC ROM, that authenticates and/or decrypts the PLM software.
 Now that the PLM software is trusted, the PLM handles loading the rest of the firmware and software in a secure manner.
 Additionally, if secure boot is not desired then software can at least be validated with a simple checksum.